Forced labor in the Soviet Union

-Obligatory labour of the early Soviet Russia
+Obligatory labour in early Soviet Russia

 The Bolshevik government began centralizing labor policies and restructuring workforce regulations, which limited the choice to work and also limited options of employment and assignments.
 In July 1918, the Russian Constitution implemented the Obligatory Labour Service to help support the Russian economy, which became effective immediately.
 In 1919, the Russian Labor Code laid out the exemptions for the elderly as well as pregnant women.
 It also stated that workers would be given the choice to work in their trades, if the option was available.

 If the option was not available, workers would be required to accept the work that was available.
 Wages became fixed in 1917 by the Supreme Counsel of Popular Economy, and the work day was set to be eight hours.
 However, a worker and their employer could agree upon overtime, laying out conditions for voluntary work, which were to be done over the weekend.
 Women and children were exceptions and thus, specific conditions were laid out for them.
 At the end of 1919 and in early 1920, militarisation of labour was introduced, promoted by Trotsky with the support of Lenin.